RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 **Student drop-in hours:** Open drop-in times in MAK C-2-513 are **4:00-5:00pm Monday and Wednesday**.
 Additional hours are available by appointment by going to http://calendly.com/robert-talbert and selecting a 20-minute time slot from *MTH 225 student appointment*.
 Appointments are in-person; if you need an online meeting or phone call, please select *20 minute online meeting* or *20 minute phone call* from the Calendly page.

 **Meetings:** Section 03 and Section 04 meet Monday/Wednesday/Friday in Mackinac Hall A-2-155.
-Section 03 meets 11:00-11:50pm and Section 04 meets 12:00-12:50pm.
+Section 03 meets 11:00-11:50am and Section 04 meets 12:00-12:50pm.

 **Textbook:** There is no requuired textbook for the course.
 An optional textbook is *Discrete Mathematics: An Open Introduction* (third edition) by Oscar Levin, available for free online at https://discrete.openmathbooks.org/dmoi3/dmoi.html.

 **Course resources:** We use three main resources instead of a textbook.
-All three are free, and can be accessed from this syllabus, the Course Page, or Blackboard.
+All are free and can be accessed from this syllabus, the Course Page, or Blackboard.
 It's a good idea to bookmark all three in your browser.
 - **Blackboard**, at http://lms.gvsu.edu
-- The **Course Page**, a Google Doc of notes and links, at http://gvsu.edu/s/2xI (last three characters are 2, lower-case "x", upper-case "I")
+- The **Course Page**, a Google Doc of notes and links, at http://gvsu.edu/s/2xI (last three characters are 2, lower-case "x", upper-case "I" as in "india")
 - The **Course Vault**, a wiki of articles on class topic, at https://publish.obsidian.md/mth225

-**Contacting the prof:** Email (talbertr@gvsu.edu) is preferred. **Blackboard messaging is turned off for this course; please use email instead.** Be sure to read **my availability/response policy**.
+**Contacting the prof:** Email (talbertr@gvsu.edu) is preferred. **Blackboard messaging is turned off for this course; please use email instead.** Be sure to read my availability/response policy found later in this syllabus.

 **Course calendar:** The official course calendar is in **Google Calendar** [at this link](https://calendar.google.com/calendar/embed?src=5da852835eebf4c3ee076f95e7aa2b063dd56b06144a579037ecf8365394d6cc%40group.calendar.google.com&ctz=America%2FDetroit).
-It is also linked on the [Class Page](https://docs.google.com/document/d/1OVmgR7H6U3wOlUDk2rCr9iVRVET9PqlxYGF05Mb84Xw/edit?usp=sharing) and embedded at the end of this syllabus, although some web formats do not display it correctly. *The calendar on Blackboard will not show all dated items* so please use it only as a supplement to the Google Calendar.
+It is also linked on the [Class Page](https://docs.google.com/document/d/1OVmgR7H6U3wOlUDk2rCr9iVRVET9PqlxYGF05Mb84Xw/edit?usp=sharing) and embedded at the end of this syllabus, although some web formats do not display it. *The calendar on Blackboard will not show all dated items* so please use it only as a supplement to the Google Calendar.
 In case of an apparent date conflict, the Google Calendar is correct.

 **Definition of "week":** In our course, a "week" is defined to begin at 12:01am ET on Monday and end at 11:59pm ET the following Sunday.

 **Technology:** Please plan on bringing a laptop or tablet (laptop preferred) to class each day for group work.
 It's highly recommended to have access to a high-speed internet connection for work outside of class.
 You will need access to a basic handheld calculator for Checkpoint assessments in class.
 There is no preferred model of device.
-Please review the Class Technology Policy for acceptable use.
+Please review the Class Technology Policy, found later in this document, for acceptable use.

 ## What you will learn